saanvishashikiran/PlantCare/README.md

 # 🌿 PlantCare Mobile App

 **PlantCare** is a mobile app that helps users track their plant care routine.
-It allows users to add, view, and delete plants; fetch plant care details from an external API; and receive personalized watering reminders.
+It allows users to add, view, and delete plants; fetch plant care details from an external API; receive personalized watering reminders; and track plant growth with a visual photo gallery.
 The app is built using **React Native** and integrates with an **AWS serverless backend** and the [Perenual Plant API](https://perenual.com/docs/api).

 ---